20 The Rock Cycle III: Metamorphism and Metamorphic Rock

 The state of stress in a solid can be divided into two parts.
 The mean stress, which is equivalent to pressure, is the part of the stress state which acts to change volume.
 Pressure increases steadily with depth within the Earth as it is mostly due to the weight of the overlying rocks.
 Increasing pressure encourages the formation of dense minerals, where the atoms are fitted together into a smaller volume.

-Differential stress[2] is the part of the stress that acts to change the shape of rocks by squeezing the rock in some directions and stretching it in others.
+Differential stress[2] is the part of the stress that acts to change the shape of rocks by pushing the rock in some directions and pulling it in others.
 The resulting change in shape, or deformation[3], can produce fabric — the alignment of minerals or other particles in a rock so that they follow a particular direction, like the grain in a piece of wood.
 Differential stress is very variable in the Geosphere but is most important near boundaries between tectonic plates.

 Temperature